ksu-cs-projects-2022-2023/spring2023-isaacPetersonKSU/README.md

 # spring2023-isaacPetersonKSU
-#
-#
-#

 ## Introduction

-##### (you can skip this section if you just care about the project 👍)
-I am an undergaduate computer science student Kansas State University.
-I am interested in agriculture, particularly
+(you can skip this section if you just care about the project 👍) I am an undergraduate computer science student Kansas State University.